nabeelmaklai/MAaaPlaylist/README.md

 - [AbdulRahman](https://github.com/aboodabdo347)
 - [Nabeel](https://github.com/nabeelmaklai)

-The developemnt of the app was organized using a Trello board linked below.
+The development of the app was organized using a Trello board linked below.

 ## link to Trello board and App